Skip to main content

 • High-quality products that have been in our development pipeline well in advance of the new requirements.

 These new government regulations apply to all manufacturers in the HVAC industry.
-For air conditioners, the Department of Energy’s new minimum efficiency standards will vary by region, so your choice of AC units will depend on where you live.
-For heat pumps, the new standard will be uniform across the nation.
+For air conditioners, the Department of Energy’s new minimum efficiency standards varies by region, so your choice of AC units depends on where you live.
+For heat pumps, the new standard is uniform across the nation.
 The DOE’s regional breakdown by state is as follows:

 • Southwest: Arizona, California, Nevada, and New Mexico